-Volunteers can make many valuable contributions to the students and educational programs at La Paloma Academy.
+Volunteers can make many valuable contributions to the school's students and educational programs.
 Since student safety is our number one concern, the following guidelines will be followed:

-Non-parent/custodial guardian volunteers must submit to and pass a background check and be approved through the site administrator (ARS 15-183).
+All volunteers, including parents or guardians of current students, must submit to and pass a background check and be approved through the site administrator prior to being allowed to volunteer in the classroom.
 They must also complete and submit a Volunteer Application Form.